Why Windows Vista Ended Up Being a Mess - Slashdot

 The summary is white noise.
 It doesn't say anything about why Vista was out the gate.
 Only that it would be hard to support post-release.
 Every system is hard to support post release though.

 The obvious reason Vista was not stable (and could not be stable) is that 64bit Win Api did not support atomic 64bit operations in Vista version of the Windows runtime.
 The 64bit atomic operations only gained support starting with Win7 (64bit).
-So there was a bunch of 64 bit Vista application code written without
+So there was a bunch of 64 bit Vista application code written without atomic operations.
+In multthreaded environment that essentially guarantees that sooner or later corruption will occur.
+Given that the pipelining can reorder operations, there was no sure way to lock this down without slowing down critical sections of the code significantly.
+This is not the kind of code that most application developers are used to writing.
+So there it was.

-Seems like a nice guy (Score:2)
+Seems like a nice guy (Score:3)

 Re: (Score:2)